YouTuber Daniel Howell broke the internet over this interesting tweet amid YouTube Pride 2021

 Check out some other responses below.

-The Pride 2021 YouTube event was kickstarted by Olly Alexander, the Years & Years singer and star of the TV Series It’s A Sin, and Mawaan Rizwan, a writer, comedian and actor in the first hour of the event appearing on the Years & Years YouTube channel.
+The Pride 2021 YouTube event was kickstarted by Olly Alexander, the Years & Years singer and star of the television series It’s A Sin, and Mawaan Rizwan, a writer, comedian and actor in the first hour of the event appearing on the Years & Years YouTube channel.

 It featured Munroe Bergdorf, MNEK, Bimini, Max Harwood, and many more inspiring and influential people.

-YouTube Pride 2021 is also raising funds for incredible organizations that support and protect the LGBT+ community, providing mental health, wellness and support such as The Trevor Project, the Elton John Aids Foundation, and akt.
+YouTube Pride 2021 is also raising funds for incredible organizations that support and protect the LGBT+ community, providing mental health, wellness and other resources, such as The Trevor Project, the Elton John Aids Foundation, and akt.

 Every dollar that is donated to The Trevor Project via the #GiveWithPride Challenge, Youtube will match with a maximum of US$250,000.
 Other donations made after the US$250,000 goal is reached will not be matched by YouTube.